Dale Adelmann, PhD, Canon for Music

 An interview with Dale appeared in Atlanta's Reporter newspapers on March 25, 2010: Cathedral's new canon found beauty in organ music at age 13.

-Patrick A. Scott, DMA, Organist and Associate Choirmaster
+Patrick A. Scott, DMA, Organist & Associate Choirmaster

 Patrick A. Scott is Organist and Associate Choirmaster at the Cathedral of St. Philip, and has been on staff at the Cathedral since September 2014.
 A native of Picayune, Mississippi, he holds the Bachelor of Music degree in Organ Performance from Birmingham-Southern College where he studied with Dr. James Cook.
 As a student of world-renowned organists, Drs.
 Judith and Gerre Hancock, Patrick earned the Master of Music in Organ Performance and Sacred Music and the Doctor of Musical Arts in Organ Performance, both from the University of Texas at Austin.
 His other major teachers have included Betty Polk, Kathy Vail, and Betty Breland.

-An active recitalist and accompanist, Dr. Scott has appeared in concert throughout the United States, as well as in France, Prague, Austria, Scotland, England, and Ireland.
-Prior to his appointment in Atlanta, Dr. Scott served Myers Park United Methodist Church in Charlotte, North Carolina, University Christian Church in Austin, Texas, and First United Methodist Church in Tuscaloosa, Alabama.
+An active recitalist and accompanist, Dr. Scott has appeared in concert and with choirs throughout the United States, as well as in France, Scotland, England, and Ireland.
+He has been heard on Pipedreams Live! and Houston based, PipeWorks.
+In 2009, Patrick was the recipient of a grant from the Bedient Organ Company and the Florence Gould Foundation to study and perform on historic instruments of the 18th and 19th centuries in France.
+In the summer of 2010, Patrick was accepted into the University of Texas at Austin's Maymester Study Abroad Program where he traveled to England and studied the English Sacred Choral Music tradition at churches and cathedrals in London, Cambridge, Oxford, and Winchester.
+Prior to his appointment in Atlanta, Dr. Scott served Myers Park United Methodist Church in Charlotte, NC; University Christian Church in Austin, TX; and First United Methodist Church in Tuscaloosa, AL.